 What is the average age of residents?

-Adawehi Community is over 20 years old, and our founding residents have obviously aged through this time.
+Adawehi Community is 25 years old, and our founding residents have obviously aged through this time.
 Residents range in age from 4 to 85, with close to half of our members being 60+.
 Every generation is represented and respected at Adawehi, and we all learn and benefit from interacting together.
-New members who are joining on a regular basis are anywhere from early twenties to late sixties.
-This include families with children as well as couples and single adults.
+We are open to all ages and family groupings from 0 to 60, all cultural ethnicities and religions, and all gender identities.

 What is the minimum rental period?

 This would be defined at the time of your rental arrangement.